tifsheline/anilog/README.md

 2. As a user, I can upload photos and update my pet's status daily.

-3. As a user, I can view other AniLogs.
+3. As a user, I can view other Anilogs.

 4. As a user, I can comment on the status of other Anilogs.

 ##Future Implementations

-1. As a user, I want to follow other AniLogs.
+1. As a user, I want to follow other Anilogs.

 2. As a user, I want to like other Anilogs and/or their status.

 3. As a user, I want to upload videos.

-4. As a user, I want to share my AniLog on other platforms such as Facebook, IG, etc.
+4. As a user, I want to share my Anilog on other platforms such as Facebook, IG, etc.

 5. As a user, I want to change my login information when necessary.